aws-controllers-k8s/community/docs/design/proposals/codegen-refactor/proposal-summary.md

 ## Approach

 ### Centralize config access and reconciliation
-By centralizing and consolidating config access and `reconciliation` logic, calls becomes significantly clearer:
+By centralizing and consolidating config access and `reconciliation` logic, calls becomes significantly clearer.
+The diagrams compare the current and proposed function call paths:

 ![current-config-access](./images/current_config_access.png)
+* `r` represents a `resource` or `crd`
+* `SetResource` calls `r.GetOutputShape(op)` to retrieve the shape for a given operation
+* Then, `r.GetOutputWrapperFieldPath(op)` is invoked; it's basically a wrapper for accessing `ackgenconfig`
+* Finally, `r.getWrapperOutputShape()` is called recursively and finally reconciles which shape to return
+* `r` is doing a lot of work and it isn't clear what is being resolved

+---

 ![proposed-config-access](./images/proposed_config_access.png)
+* `m` represents `ackmodel`
+* `SetResource` calls `m.GetOutputShape(op)` now instead of `crd`
+* Under the hood, `ackmodel` will access its `ackgenconfig` to get config values
+* Then use helpers to reconcile between `sdk-shape` and `ackgenconfig`
+* With `m` being the source of truth and reconciliation logic, it is safe to assume the output shape you get back takes all configs into account
+* Also, `resource` is no longer bogged down with helpers unrelated to a `resource`

 ### New command `./ack-generate model`
-With a new `model` command, the code generation pipeline will flow in a single direction and create opportunitities for future extension:
+With a new `model` command, the code generation can flow from a common data source which also creates opportunity for future commands:

 ![proposed-gen](./images/proposed_gen.png)

 ## Design Proposals
-The solution consists of *2 phases*; the detailed design proposals are linked below:
+The solution consists of 2 pieces.
+They don't necessarily depend on one another, but I recommend reviewing and implementing in the order below:
    * [Centralize config/model logic](./centralize_1.md)
    * [Introduce new command `model`](./model_cmd_2.md)